anowacki/LibMseed.jl/README.md

 ### Accessing data
-`LibMseed.read_file` returns a `LibMseed.MseedTraceList`, which is a structure holding an arbitrar number of traces (corresonding to individual channels), each of which may hold an arbitrary number of segments.
+`LibMseed.read_file` returns a `LibMseed.MseedTraceList`, which is a structure holding an arbitrary number of traces (corresonding to individual channels), each of which may hold an arbitrary number of segments.

 Access the traces within the `MseedTraceList` object via its `traces`